-In 2017, we increased our valuation by a net \$0.2 million mainly attributable to Massachusetts credit carryforwards.
-In 2018, we decreased our valuation allowance by a net \$0.7 million mainly attributable to Australian net operating loss and capital loss carry forwards that are now expected to be realized.
 In 2019, we increased our valuation allowance by \$0.1 million mainly attributable to Australian net operating loss carry forwards and Massachusetts credit carryforwards.
+In 2020, we increased our valuation allowance by \$0.4 million mainly attributable to Australian net operating loss carry forwards and Massachusetts credit carryforwards.

-As of December 31, 2019, we have provided a valuation allowance of \$1.4 million for deferred tax assets primarily related to Australian net operating loss and capital loss carry forwards and Massachusetts tax credit carry forwards that are not expected to be realized.
+As of December 31, 2020, we have provided a valuation allowance of \$1.8 million for deferred tax assets primarily related to Australian net operating loss and capital loss carry forwards and Massachusetts tax credit carry forwards that are not expected to be realized.
 The valuation allowance against our deferred tax assets may require adjustment in the future based on changes in the mix of temporary differences, changes in tax laws, and operating performance.